 Enter any additional words that must appear alone or in combination in the title or abstract of the returned papers.
 This can be used to narrow down the search for a specific set of papers.
 For tips on search syntax, see General/keyword search.

 Note: The [Default] function is obtained by clicking on the main part if the button; the alternate functions appear on a drop-down menu when you click on the drop-down arrow on the button.

-Note: It is not useful to perform multiple direct lookups for the same query shortly after another; this merely increases the load on Microsoft Academic and counts towards your Microsoft Academic subscription quota.
+Note: It is not useful to perform multiple direct lookups for the same query shortly after another; this merely increases the load on Microsoft Academic.
 We recommend that you only use the Lookup Direct function as a last resort.